 Bad Actors used a phone spear-phishing attack to invade an organization’s internal network and employee credentials to access internal support tools.
 With these tools, hackers targeted 130 Twitter accounts and were able to post tweets, intercept DMs in private inboxes, and download sensitive data.
 The accounts included Apple, Uber, Bill Gates, Jeff Bezos, Warren Buffet, Kanye West, and many others.
 Fortunately, the perpetrators were caught, but not at the expense of reputational and financial damage.

 We can conclude that using digital risk management to govern social media can help mitigate the potential risks associated with a hack.
-While it may sound rudimentary, taking simple steps like enabling two-factor authentication and enacting policies that prevent employees from using work computers for personal business can go a long way towards protecting an organization.
+While it may sound rudimentary, taking simple steps like enabling two-factor authentication and enacting policies that prevent employees from using work computers for personal business can go a long way toward protecting an organization.
 Saving organizations face and retain confidence with clients, and the public should a data breach occur with their social media channels.

 Marriott | January-February | Phishing